15 Nov 2018

 The Fourth Anti-Money Laundering Directive (4AMLD)

-4AMLD was adopted on the 20 May 2015 and preserved the same tone set out in 3AMLD regarding combating the illicit transfer of money and terrorist financing.
+4AMLD was adopted on 20 May 2015 and preserved the same tone set out in 3AMLD regarding combating the illicit transfer of money and terrorist financing.

 What stood out about 4AMLD when it was launched was that it required member states to keep a central register of the beneficial or true owners of firms within their respective jurisdictions.
 Likewise for trusts, the directive required trustees to keep updated information of the beneficial ownership of their trust.